-It is the beautiful picture of the Library of the Munshi Premchand which is located at his birth place called, Lamhi village.
-The library has collection of various photos of Shripat Rai, Amrit Rai and Premchand, various medals and books.
+It is a beautiful picture of the Library of the Munshi Premchand which is located at his birthplace called, Lamhi village.
+The library has a collection of various photos of Shripat Rai, Amrit Rai, and Premchand, various medals, and books.

-It is clear picture of the collection of the books in library having photo of the Mehtay Rai on the walls.
+It is a clear picture of the collection of books in the library having photos of the Mehtay Rai on the walls.
 These books are written by the Premchand.
-This picture also has the amazing photo of the kite which was much liked and used by the Premchand.
+This picture also has an amazing photo of the kite which was much liked and used by the Premchand.

 Scan Copy of His academic and professional documents

 This is the Intermediate certificate of the Munshi Premchand passed out from the “University of Allahabad” in 1916.

 This is the certificate of Munshi Premchand of Bachelor degree of Arts passed out from the “University of Allahabad” in 1919.

 This is the Junior English Teachers Certificate of Munshi Premchand of Government Central College Allahabad.